haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 The docking-ready receptor file is available as `data/template_pharm.pdb` (with all the crystallisation artifacts and double occupancies removed).
-To achieve that we can use the following command making use of the `pdb_selaltloc` and `pdb_keepcoord` utilities which are part of the pdb_tools package.
+To achieve that we can use the following command making use of the `pdb_selaltloc` and `pdb_keepcoord` utilities which are part of the `pdb-tools` package.

 __TO ADD COMMAND__

 The next step involves the creation of the **pharmacophore** shape (based on the template compound) that will be used for the docking.
 This process requires the addition of pharmacophore information into the PDB file and transformation of all heavy atoms of the template compound into pharmacophore beads.

-The pharmacophore information is encoded in the occupancy factor column of the PDB file with different values corresponding to different pharmacophores :
+The pharmacophore information is encoded in the occupancy factor column of the PDB file with different values corresponding to different pharmacophores:

-- 0.10 -> Donor
+- 0.10 ➞ Donor
-- 0.20 -> Acceptor
+- 0.20 ➞ Acceptor
-- 0.30 -> NegIonizable
+- 0.30 ➞ NegIonizable
-- 0.40 -> PosIonizable0
+- 0.40 ➞ PosIonizable0
-- 0.50 -> ZnBinder
+- 0.50 ➞ ZnBinder
-- 0.60 -> Aromatic
+- 0.60 ➞ Aromatic
-- 0.70 -> Hydrophobe
+- 0.70 ➞ Hydrophobe
-- 0.80 -> LumpedHydrophobe
+- 0.80 ➞ LumpedHydrophobe

-**Warnings**: Make sure that the atomic numbers of F54.pdb start at number 1.
-The provided `data/F54.pdb` has been renumbered (this was be done using the `pdb_reatom`).
+<b>Warning</b> <i>make sure that the atomic numbers of F54.pdb start at number 1.
+The provided `data/F54.pdb` has been renumbered (this was done using `pdb_reatom`).</i>

-The pharmacophore features can be added to the template ligand with the `add_atom_features.py` script provided in the `scripts` directory.
+The pharmacophore features can be added to the template ligand with `scripts/add_atom_features.py`.
 This is an essential step to create the pharmacophore shape.
 Here again, it is important to deduce pharmacophore features from a SDF file, which is better handled by RDKIT than PDB files.
 In order to have the same atom ordering in the SDF file and the PDB file to which features will be assigned, you can use openbabel to convert the PDB file into an SDF file.